Mamathagorla/Refyne/README.md

 ├── components/            # Additional UI or logic components ├── icons/                 # Extension icons and assets └── test.html              # Demo/test page for development

-Installation
+## Installation
-Prerequisites
+# Prerequisites
-Chrome, Edge, Brave, or any Chromium-based browser Basic understanding of browser extension development (optional) Steps
+Chrome, Edge, Brave, or any Chromium-based browser Basic understanding of browser extension development (optional)

+## Steps
-Clone the repository:
+1-Clone the repository:

 git clone https://github.com/BitGladiator/Refyne-Demo.git
 cd Refyne-Demo

-Open your browser's extension management page:
+2-Open your browser's extension management page:

 Chrome: Navigate to chrome://extensions/
 Edge: Navigate to edge://extensions/
 Brave: Navigate to brave://extensions/

-Enable Developer Mode:
+3-Enable Developer Mode:

-Toggle the "Developer mode" switch in the top-right corner Load the extension:
+Toggle the "Developer mode" switch in the top-right corner

+4-Load the extension:

 Click "Load unpacked"
-Select the Refyne-Demo folder from your file system Verify installation:
+Select the Refyne-Demo folder from your file system

+5-Verify installation:

 The extension icon should appear in your browser toolbar You may need to pin it for easier access

-Usage
+## Usage
-Basic Operations
+# Basic Operations
-Access the Extension:
+# Access the Extension:

 Click the Refyne Demo icon in your browser toolbar
-The popup interface will display available features Page Interaction:
+The popup interface will display available features

+# Page Interaction:

 Navigate to any web page
-The content script will automatically inject and enable page-level interactions Use the popup controls to trigger specific actions Background Operations:
+The content script will automatically inject and enable page-level interactions Use the popup controls to trigger specific actions

+# Background Operations:

-Background processes run continuously while the extension is active Monitor browser console for debugging information Testing
+Background processes run continuously while the extension is active Monitor browser console for debugging information
+## Testing
 Use the included test.html file to experiment with extension features in a controlled environment:

-# Open test.html in your browser
+#Open test.html in your browser
-# Ensure the extension is loaded and active
+#Ensure the extension is loaded and active

-Development
+## Development
-Extension Workflow
+# Extension Workflow

-Extending Functionality
+# Extending Functionality
-Adding New Features:
+# Adding New Features:

-Create new components in the components/ directory Update manifest.json to include required permissions Modify background.js or content.js to implement new logic Modifying the Popup:
+Create new components in the components/ directory Update manifest.json to include required permissions Modify background.js or content.js to implement new logic
+# Modifying the Popup:

 Edit popup.html for UI structure changes
 Update popup.js for new interactive functionality